a-learte/azure-copilot-agente-esg/README.md

 ## 5. Linked Resources

 * **Azure Frontier Girls:** The Microsoft program this challenge is part of.
 * **Data Analysis (MBA Thesis):** This agent's business logic is based on the cost models developed in my MBA Data Science & Analytics Thesis (USP).
-The full data analysis repository can be found here: [Link to your TCC Repo]
+The full data analysis repository can be found here: https://github.com/a-learte/ndvi-empregabilidade-verde

 ## 6. Author